gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   This format is consistent with every signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability.
 Appendix B of {{I-D.ietf-ace-key-groupcomm}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

-* If 'ecdh_info' is included in the request, the Group Manager MAY include in the response the 'ecdh_info' parameter defined in {{ecdh-info}}, with the same encoding.
+* If 'ecdh_info' is included in the request, the Group Manager MAY include in the response the 'ecdh_info' parameter defined in {{ecdh-info}}.
 Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'ecdh_info_entry' applies to.

-* If 'gm_dh_pub_keys' is included in the request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include in the response the 'gm_dh_pub_keys' parameter defined in {{gm-dh-info}}, with the same encoding.
+* If 'gm_dh_pub_keys' is included in the request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include in the response the 'gm_dh_pub_keys' parameter defined in {{gm-dh-info}}.
 Otherwise, the Group Manager MAY include the 'gm_dh_pub_keys' parameter.
 Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'gm_dh_pub_keys' applies to.

 Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters can be obtained by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT1).